 D10.
 Does an open admission policy, if reported, apply to transfer students?
-D11.
-Describe additional requirements for transfer admission, if applicable: Previous academic record most important.
-All transfer work must carry a 2.0 GPA.
-Transfer student must have at least 12 semester hours or 16 quarter hours or will be considered first-time freshmen Transfer Credit Policies D12.
+Yes No D11.
+Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
 Report the lowest grade earned for any course that may be transferred for credit: C D13.
 Maximum number of credits or courses that may be transferred from a two-year institution: Number 65 Unit type semester hours D14 .
 Maximum number of credits or courses that may be transferred from a four-year institution: Number 97 Unit type semester hours D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 33

-D17.
-Describe other transfer credit policies:

-After earning 65 semester hours, regardless of where taken, a student may not transfer additional semester hours from a junior/community college.
-There is no limit to the number of credits that may be transferred from another four-year institution, but the last 33 hours for a degree from Mississippi College must be earned at Mississippi College.
-A minimum of 12 semester hours must be taken at Mississippi College in the student's major field and 6 hours in the minor, but no more than 45 semester hours may be transferred for credit toward a bachelor's degree on a major in any department.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 33 D17.
+Describe other transfer credit policies: There is no limit to the number of credits that may be transferred from another four-year institution, but the last 33 hours for a degree from Mississippi College must be earned at Mississippi College.
+A minimum of 12 semester hours must be taken at Mississippi College in the student's major field and 6 hours in the minor, but no more than 45 semester hours may be transferred for credit toward a bachelor's degree on a major in any department ution.
+Refer to the glossary for or definitions. n dy eer combination ed major ation program ge course work prior to gradu ation: or physical) when a new Academic Lib oraries Survey is in gree-seeking undergraduate First-time, first-year (freshman) students es enrolled in fall Undergraduates 16 course work prior to gradue or physical) when a new Academic Lib gree-seeking undergraduate First-time, first-year (freshman) students